Citrio

 Citrio is an adware web browser developed by Catalina Group Ltd. and distributed by Epom Ad Server.
 Citrio is available for Windows and Mac OS X. Citrio has a download manager that includes Bittorrent support, a video downloader, a media player and a proxy switcher.
 Citrio is based on the open source Chromium web browser project, which makes it compatible with all extensions, apps and themes from Chrome Web Store.

 Citrio is known to trigger warnings from antivirus software, as it downloads privacy-invading extensions in the background and all users' data is tracked and collected by Epom for the purpose of selling ads; this has led some to categorize Citrio as adware.

+Unrelated game-cheat use of the name

+The name CITR.IO has also been used by an unrelated game-cheat provider, formerly associated with the domain citr.io and later with citrio.ac.
+This use should not be confused with the Citrio web browser developed by Catalina Group Ltd. and distributed by Epom Ad Server.

+Online gaming communities have associated CITR.IO with cheat software for Tom Clancy's Rainbow Six Siege.
+In a 2020 discussion about Rainbow Six Siege cheats, Reddit users listed Citr.io among paid Siege cheat providers.
+A 2020 YouTube video titled Rainbow Six Siege Hacking | CITR.IO also identifies the name with Rainbow Six Siege cheating content.

+Gaming-community claims have also linked CITR.IO to exploits such as knife through walls and planting the defuser outside normal bomb-site locations.
+A documentary-style YouTube video discussing the origin of the “knife through walls” exploit states that CITR.IO was connected to those exploits.

+The later domain citrio.ac presents itself as a cheat provider and advertises Overwatch-related cheat slots.

 Features

 Citrio has a built-in download manager that allows to pause and resume downloads, sorts downloaded files by date, type and download status.
 The browser has an inbuilt BitTorrent client which allows to download torrent files and magnet links without additional software.
 Citrio's video grabber makes it possible to download files from multiple online video websites.
 Downloaded torrents and videos are displayed together with the other downloads in a respective section in the browser.
 A built-in media player can play video files while their download is still in progress.
 Citrio has a built-in ad blocking extension.